Table of Contents

 While the above strategies are very practical, it’s important that you don’t stray from the ultimate goal – discourage churn before it ever becomes a problem.

 Customer satisfaction surveys and in-app data might be a good place to start with.
-By monitoring customer health, you can easily dissect the causes of customer churn, understand your overall performance and improve it in order to provide a best customer experience.
+By monitoring customer health, you can easily dissect the causes of customer churn, understand your overall performance and improve it in order to provide the best customer experience.
 Invest time and effort in a long-term relationship with your audience by overdelivering at each touchpoint and keeping an ear out for their insights.

 Your secret weapon is creating a culture of Customer Success in your organization while keeping your customers at the heart of your efforts.
 Make sure that everyone (from Sales to Engineering to Marketing to Customer Success) understands that their job (ultimately) is to make the customer feel like a million bucks.